 If you’d like to use a different URL, you can create one by setting up one or multiple Custom Domains under your account settings.

-Afterwards, you can assign your forms to one of these domains by accessing the Domain page under the form settings tab.
+Afterward, you can assign your forms to one of these domains by accessing the Share page on your form.
 You will also be able to configure a unique alias, meaning your new form URL would look like this: yourbusiness.com/questionnaire

 QuestionScout supports custom domains for domains that already have a valid SSL certificate and those that don't have a valid SSL certificate.
 In this case, QuestionScout will provide a certificate using Lets Encrypt.